Topological insulators and geometry of vector bundles: Electromagnetic field and curvature of connection

 where $R_j$ are \defn{principal radii of curvature}, which are defined as follows.
-Consider a plane that contains a surface normal at $p$.
+Consider a plane that contains the surface normal at $p$.
 The intersection of this plane with the surface gives some plane curve.
-Then $R_1$ and $R_2$ are minimal and maximal values of radius of curvature at $p$ of such curve.
+The curve is characterized by the radius of curvature $R$ at $p$, which depends on the choice of the plane.
+Then $R_1$ and $R_2$ are minimal and maximal values of radius of curvature.
 For example, a sphere of radius $r$ has $R_1=R_2 = r$, and $\kappa=\frac{1}{r^2}$.
 Then the parallel transport angle for some contour $\ccont = \partial \Sigma$ is, not surprisingly,